-This is a useful tool for quick development, and should not be used in place of a dedicated web server such as Apache.
+This is a useful tool for quick development, and should not be used in place of a dedicated web server such as Apache or Nginx.

 The first time it loads, Grav pre-compiles some files.
 If you now refresh your browser, you will get a faster, cached version.

 In the previous examples, $ represents the command prompt.
 This may look different on various platforms.

 By default, Grav comes with some sample pages to give you something to get started with.
 Your site is already fully functional and you can configure it, add content, extend it, or customize it as much as you like.

 If any issues are discovered during the initial page load (or after a cache-flush event) you may see an error page:

 Please consult the Troubleshooting section for help regarding specific issues.

 If you have issues with file permissions, please check the Permissions Troubleshooting documentation.
 Also, you could look at the Hosting Guides documentation that has specific instructions for various hosting environments